Cauchy problem for the localized wave propagation in continuous model of the one-dimensional diatomic crystal: Proof of the Theorem

 With the help of this function we can define the following integrals

 We have the following equality

-The integrals (\ref{I11_I12_strong_disp}) describe two waves, where $I^{ac}_{1}(x,\,t)$ is propagating to the left, and $I^{ac}_{2}(x,\,t)$ is propagating to the right.

-The integrals (\ref{I11_I12_strong_disp}) can be presented as a WKB exponential outside of the wave fronts $x=\pm ct$ with the help of the stationary phase method.
-The wave fronts correspond to the singular stationary point $p^*=0$, where the second derivative is zero $\omega_1''(0)=0$.
+The integrals (\ref{I11_strong_disp}), \eqref{I12_strong_disp} describe two waves, where $I^{ac}_{1}(x,\,t)$ is propagating to the left, and $I^{ac}_{2}(x,\,t)$ is propagating to the right.
+They can be presented as a WKB exponential outside of the wave fronts $x=\pm c_0t$ with the help of the stationary phase method.
+The wave fronts correspond to the singular stationary point $p=0$, where the second derivative is zero $\omega_1''(0)=0$.
 Near the wave front the integrals can be evaluated with the help of the Airy function and its derivative.

-The idea of the proof of the uniform asymptotic is to demonstrate that up to the small correction the corresponding formula coincides with the WKB representation outside of the wave front and also coincides with the representation near the wave front.

-It is more suitable to give first the proof of the Statement \ref{st_I11_strong_disp} and then prove the Theorem \ref{thm_acoustic_I12_strong_disp}.
-Here we present detailed calculations for the integral $I^{ac}_{2}(x,\,t)$, for the integral $I^{ac}_{1}(x,\,t)$ the calculations are similar and we will introduce them briefly.
+Here we present detailed calculations for the integral \eqref{I12_strong_disp}, for the integral \eqref{I11_strong_disp} the calculations are similar and we will introduce them briefly.

 We introduce the smooth even cutoff function $\chi(p)$ near the point $p=0$ and rewrite the integral $I^{ac}_{2}(x,\,t)$ as the sum